Want to save this recipe?

 Praline

-Praline is a time-savor.
+Praline is a time-saver.
 You can make it a week ahead, and it stays perfectly crunchy at room temperature.
 It’s one of the easiest treats to prepare for your fall board.

 a close up of pumpkin cookies in a fall treat board